API-Layer GPC Decisions

 Decision Records

-Decision evidence for each GPC signal.
+Structured evidence for every GPC signal.

 Architecture